A six-issue limited series by Marvel Comics

 saga.
 During Adam Warlock's brief period of power, he subconsciously expelled both good and evil from himself

 to be ruled by logic alone.
-His evil side becomes a new incarnation of Warlock's evil persona, the Magus, who creates evil doppelgangers of Earth's superheroes and, like Thanos before him, tried to assemble the Infinity Gauntlet.
+His evil side becomes a new incarnation of Warlock's evil persona, the Magus, who creates evil doppelgangers of Earth's superheroes and, like Thanos before him, tries to assemble the Infinity Gauntlet.
 While the Infinity Gauntlet

 to subvert Earth's more idealistic heroes to serve her against the rest to establish a Utopia by any means necessary